For over 40 years the University has supported various LGBT groups at St Andrews who work to promote equality for all staff and students.

 A newly discovered type of bacterial binding suggests it may be possible to prevent dangerous bacteria from latching onto human cells.

 Dr Sabine Hyland’s research has yielded new insight into the history and culture of the Chanka people of Peru.

-Does beauty equal brains?
-According to a series of psychological studies led by Dr Sean Talamas, we are biased to think attractive people ar
+According to a series of psychological studies led by Dr Sean Talamas, we are biased to think attractive people are more intelligent.

-Creative writers and Chinese speakers from across the University were invited to attend a series of workshops exploring classic Chinese poet
+Creative writers and Chinese speakers from across the University attended a series of workshops exploring classic Chinese poetry.